Cotton-top tamarin: Conservation status

 The wild population is estimated at 6,000 individuals, with 2,000 adults.
 This species is critically endangered, and was listed in "The World's 25 Most Endangered Primates between 2008 and 2012."
 The publication lists highly endangered primate species and is released every two years by the International Union for Conservation of Nature Species Survival Commission Primate Specialist Group.
 The cotton-top tamarin was not selected for the 2012–2014 publication.

 Habitat destruction through forest clearing is the main cause of this collapse, and the cotton-top has lost more than three-quarters of its original habitat to deforestation, while the lowland forest in which it lives has been reduced to 5% of its historical range.
 This land is then used for large-scale agricultural production (i.e. cattle) and farming, logging, oil palm plantations, and hydroelectric projects that fragment the cotton-top tamarin's natural range.

 The illegal pet trade and scientific research have also been cited as factors by the IUCN.
 While biomedical studies have recently limited their use of this species, illegal capture for the pet trade still plays a major role in endangering the cotton-top.
 Before 1976, when CITES listed the species under Appendix I banning all international trade, the cotton-top tamarin was exported for use in biomedical research.

 In captivity, the cotton-top is highly prone to colitis, which is linked to an increased risk of a certain type of colon cancer.
-Up to 40,000 individuals were caught and exported for research into those diseases, as well as Epstein-Barr virus, for the benefit of humans.
+Up to 40,000 individuals were caught and exported for research into those diseases, as well as Epstein–Barr virus, for the benefit of humans.
 The species is now protected by international law.
 Although enough individuals are in captivity to sustain the species, it is still critically endangered in the wild.

 The Proyecto Tití ("Project Tamarin") was started in 1985 to provide information and support in conservation of the cotton-top tamarin and its habitat in northern Colombia.
 Proyecto Tití's programs combine field research, education, and community programs to spread awareness about this endangered species and encourage the public to participate in its protection.
 It now has partner status with the Wildlife Conservation Network.

-In January 2015, two captive cotton-top tamarins at the Alexandria Zoological Park in Alexandria, Louisiana, died when a caretaker left them outside overnight in temperatures as low as 30 °F. One other individual survived.